Material Review Board: From Defect to Disposition to Repair Instructions

 This workflow produces some of the most critical technical writing in any quality-controlled organization.
 And it’s often the biggest documentation bottleneck.

-What Is a Material Review Board?
+What Is a Material Review Board and What Does It Do?

 A material review board is a cross-functional team responsible for evaluating non-conforming materials, parts, or assemblies and determining the appropriate disposition.
 The MRB typically includes representatives from engineering, quality assurance, and — when required — the customer or regulatory authority.